commercialhaskell/stack/doc/faq.md

 If you are experiencing this with GHC >= 8.0.2, try running `stack setup --reinstall` if you've upgraded your Linux distribution or you set up GHC before late December 2017.

+If GHC doesn't recognize your C compiler as being able to use `-no-pie`, this can happen even with GCC and Clang, it might be necessary to enable this feature manually.
+To do this, just change
+`("C compiler supports -no-pie", "NO"),` to `("C compiler supports -no-pie", "YES"),` in the file `~/.stack/programs/x86_64-osx/ghc-VER/lib/ghc-VER/settings`.

 If you are still having trouble after trying the above, check the following for more possible workarounds: